 Precious Metals IRAs

 A Precious Metals IRA combines the benefits of precious metals with the tax benefits of a government-approved retirement account.
 A variety of coins and bars from around the world are approved for a Precious Metals IRA.
 When you add metals to an IRA from Birch Gold Group, they are stored safely in a precious metals depository until you decide to take distributions from your account.
-A variety of other investment types can also be added to a Precious Metals IRA, such as stocks, mutual funds, real estate, mortgages and others.
+A variety of other investment types can also be added to a Precious Metals IRA, such as stocks, mutual funds, real estate, mortgages, digital currencies, and others.

 Deciding which way to invest should be based on your individual goals and circumstances.
 Some investors use Precious Metals IRAs for their retirement savings while also keeping additional metals stored at home or in a safe.